Is Geothermal Expensive? – The Costs Of Geothermal Energy

 Related post: How Does Geothermal Energy Work?

-Related post: What is Green Energy?
+Related post: What is Renewable Energy?

-Geothermal Energy Costs FAQ
+Geothermal Costs FAQ

 Q: Is geothermal energy expensive to use?